As the year draws to a close, it’s time to look at digital marketing campaigns of the year. Who led the digital marketing space?

 If you haven’t seen their marketing campaign, the choice of Marketer of the Year 2017- made by industry publication Marketing Dive – can seem incongruous.
 It’s a decidedly old technology company: franchise Kentucky Fried Chicken (KFC), known for, well, chicken, and for its iconic spokesperson/image, white-suited Colonel Sanders.
 A digital whiz in a hoodie he is not.

 But KFC, along with its marketing agency, put together one of the greatest marketing campaigns of the year, using digital methods plus creativity out of the digital world to create memorable campaigns.
+It just goes to show that if you get the right franchise marketing services, you can grow your franchise just as easily as an individual business.

 Influencers and Clever Social Media Channels